COVID-19 Privacy Notice

 Stage One: Local Resolution

-- If a formal investigation is needed it will be carried out by the Practice Manager.
-This will include a report on the process of the investigation and findings, including details of any action taken or recommended to prevent a recurrence of the problem.
-A copy of the report will be sent to you with a letter from the Practice Manager.
+- If a formal investigation is needed, it will be carried out by the Practice Manager.
+They will respond on the progress of the investigation and findings, including details of any action taken or recommendations to prevent a recurrence of the problem.
+This will be sent to you as a letter from the Practice Manager.

 Stage Two: Ombudsman

-- If you are not satisfied with the findings of the local investigation you may wish to contact the Health Service Ombudsman.
+- If you are not satisfied with the findings of the local investigation, you may wish to contact the Health Service Ombudsman.
 The Health Service Ombudsman is completely independent of both the NHS and of the Government.
-They can investigate complaints about NHS services and complaints about how the complaints procedure is working.
+They can investigate complaints about NHS services and complaints about how the complaint procedure is working.

 Drayton Medical Practice